tbetbetbe/dotemacs/README.md

-# dotemacs
+# A basic .emacs file
-A basic .emacs file
+- contains a subset of the various emacs settings I move from machine to machine